 ABHS Torbet Prize

-Entries should be no more than 7500 words, with sources cited following the Chicago Manual of Style.
+Entries should be no more than 25 double-spaced pages (excluding notes) with citations following the Chicago Manual of Style.
 Send entries to ABHSoffice@ABHSarchives.org.
+The submission deadline for the next award is September 1, 2023.

 Robert George Torbet (1912-1995) was an American Baptist historian and educator, born in Spokane, WA and later a graduate of Wheaton College, Eastern Baptist Theological Seminary, and the University of Pennsylvania.
 He taught church history at Eastern Baptist Theological Seminary (1944-1952), served as director of educational services for the Board of Education and Publication (1952-1958), as dean and church history professor at Central Baptist Theological Seminary (1958-1967), and as Associate General Secretary for Ecumenical Relations of the ABC (1967-1977).
 His major contributions to Baptist research and publication led the American Baptist Historical Society to establish a prize in his honor to encourage the development of young scholars in the field of Baptist history studies.